Dorchester, Boston: 1950s–present

-In the early 1950s, Dorchester became a center of civil rights activism by African Americans.
+In the early 1950s, Dorchester became a center of civil rights activism by African Americans, who were constrained by de facto segregation in Boston.
 Martin Luther King Jr. lived there for much of the time he attended Boston University for his PhD.

 "With Boston's Baptist community riveted by his preaching and Coretta [Scott King] at his side, King's circle grew.
 The Dorchester apartment drew friends and followers like a magnet, according to [friend and roommate John] Bustamante, with 'untold numbers of visitors coming from the other schools.'
 The roommates housed and fed the visitors, who would join in civil rights discussions."

 During the 1960s–1980s, the ethnic landscape of Dorchester changed dramatically.
-The established descendants of early 20th-century Jewish, Italian, and Irish immigrants generally moved to newer housing, and new African, Asian, and Caribbean immigrants and their descendants settled here in a succession of ethnicities.
+The descendants of early 20th-century Jewish, Italian, and Irish immigrants had become more established and generally moved to newer housing in the suburbs.
+Newer African, Asian, and Caribbean immigrants and their descendants settled here in the older housing in a succession of ethnicities.

 The first community health center in the United States was the Columbia Point Health Center in Dorchester.
 It was opened in December 1965 and served mostly the massive Columbia Point public housing complex adjoining it.
-It was founded by two medical doctors, Jack Geiger, who had been on the faculty of Harvard University and later at Tufts University, and Count Gibson from Tufts University.
+It was founded by two medical doctors, Jack Geiger, who had been on the faculty of Harvard University and later at Tufts University; and Count Gibson from Tufts University.

 Geiger had previously studied the first community health centers and the principles of Community Oriented Primary Care with Sidney Kark and colleagues while serving as a medical student in rural Natal, South Africa.

-The Columbia Point Health Center is still in operation and was rededicated in 1990 as the Geiger-Gibson Community Health Center.
+The Columbia Point Health Center is still operating and was rededicated in 1990 as the Geiger-Gibson Community Health Center.

 In 1974, the University of Massachusetts Boston moved from Park Square in downtown Boston to Columbia Point in Dorchester.
 In 1982, Boston State College was incorporated into UMass Boston.
 Since the 1970s, UMass Boston has expanded substantially, including building a new campus center in 2004 and a new science center in 2015.
 It has also hosted numerous important social and civic events.
 In 2000, for example, the university hosted a presidential candidates’ debate between George W. Bush and Al Gore.

-In 1977, after an unsuccessful bid to have the John F. Kennedy Library located in Cambridge, Massachusetts, close to the late president's alma mater Harvard University, it was sited at the tip of Columbia Point and ground was broken.
+In 1977, after an unsuccessful bid by Cambridge to have the John F. Kennedy Library located there, close to the late president's alma mater Harvard University, a site was chosen at the tip of Columbia Point and ground was broken.
 Designed by architect I. M. Pei, the John F. Kennedy Presidential Library and Museum was dedicated on October 20, 1979.

 By the 1980s, the Blue Hill Avenue section of Dorchester had become a predominantly Black community.

 During the 1990s, the city administration increased police presence and invested city money into the area for more street lighting.

 On March 30, 2015, the Edward M. Kennedy Institute for the United States Senate was dedicated by President Barack Obama.
 The Institute opened to the public on March 31, 2015.